wvibe/vibe_coding/README.md

 This is a playground repository - perfect for experimentation and learning.
 Feel free to break things, fix them, and learn in the process!

+## 👥 Contributing

+When contributing to this playground:
+- Create a new branch for your experiments
+- Document your findings and approaches
+- Feel free to add new directories for distinct project ideas
+- Share insights in the documentation

 ---
 Happy Coding! ✨